Scroll

 Looking Further Afield

-But this is more than compliance.
+This is about more than meeting new rules.
 It is a test of operational maturity.

-Organisations that act now can redesign collections into an advanced, intelligent, consumer-aligned function that protects both performance and brand.
-Conversely, those that delay may find themselves navigating conduct risk, increased complaints, and volatile recovery curves at the same time.
+Organisations that act now can transform collections into an intelligent, consumer-aligned capability that protects both performance and brand.
+Those that delay may find themselves managing conduct risk, rising complaints and unstable recovery curves simultaneously.

-• Is your data infrastructure ready to evidence affordability and fair outcomes?
+• Is your data infrastructure capable of evidencing affordability and fair outcomes?

 • Have you modelled how regulated BNPL will reshape arrears timing and risk segmentation?

-• Do your current collections journeys stand up to regulatory scrutiny?
+• Do your existing collections journeys stand up to regulatory scrutiny?

-• And critically, are you preparing proactively, or waiting to react?
+• Critically, are you preparing proactively — or waiting to react?

 About the author